 Custom pretty-printers

-The simplest extentions for GDB, that userver provides, are pretty-printers for certain data stuctures.
+The simplest extensions for GDB, that userver provides, are pretty-printers for certain data structures.
 Below is an example comparing the output for a formats::json::Value with and without pretty-printers:

 (gdb) print value